nfra-project/kickstart-flavor-pandoc/examples/basic-writing/1-text.md

 ## Images

-A image as seen in *@fig:orga1 can be inserted easily using markdown and
+A image as seen in *@fig:orga1 can be inserted easily using markdown and have some fancy cyting [see @t3n_2021 p.
+34-35].

 ![Organisational Image](_media/orga-eg.png){#fig:orga1}